-Steep Slopes - Steep slopes are defined as slopes with gradients over 12 percent.
-Map 3-7 illustrates where steep slopes exist and separates them into two categories.
+Steep Slopes - There are no steep slopes in the Town of Brighton.
+Steep slopes are defined as slopes with gradients over 12 percent.
+Figure 3-5 illustrates where steep slopes exist and separates them into two categories.
 Category D includes areas with slopes between 12 and 20 percent.
 Category E includes areas where slopes are all greater than 15%.